OctopusDeploy/docs/docs/insights/space-level-insights.md

 Space level insights provide actionable DORA metrics for more complex scenarios across projects, project groups, environments, or tenants.
 This enables managers and decision-makers to get far more insight into the DevOps performance of their organization in line with their business context, such as team, portfolio, or platform.

 :::Information
-Space level sights requires and [enterprise subscription](https://octopus.com/enterprise).
-Contact your Octopus sales for a trial.
+Space level insights requires and [enterprise subscription](https://octopus.com/enterprise).
+Contact your Octopus sales manager for a trial.
 :::

 To get started with space level insights choose the `Insights` item from the top Menu.
 From there you can create one or more reports.